miozilla/fleetm365/README.md

 ## Objective
-To perform office integration in finance and operations.
+To perform Microsoft Office integration in finance and operations.

 ## Fleet Management Dataset Office Integrations in Finance and Operations Apps